|

 of government to force them to clean up their acts.

-Original column:
+Original column:http://www.eagletribune.com/opinion/column-the-worst-government-regulations-of/article_9fc44571-ce32-5b3d-a0a2-0d63a0174936.html

-Why We Keep Needing More Regulations
+Why We Keep Needing More Regulations5 July 2016

 Richard Williams gives the usual Republican screed against